 - Despite making the code of S/4HANA 93% identical to ECC, SAP attorneys have deemed S/4 the “logical successor” to ECC instead of the “legal successor.”
-This means SAP ECC customers paying for support contracts with free software updates are unable to upgrade from ECC to S/4 without purchasing the software.
+This means SAP ECC customers paying for support contracts with free software updates cannot upgrade from ECC to S/4 without purchasing the software.

 - Find out about the issues with HANA and S/4HANA pricing before you negotiate with SAP.